What you’ll learn reading this article:

 Insurance companies are notorious for flexing their muscles.
 Essentially, they know that they hold power over you, the insured.
-Without an attorney representing you, you are likely to face roadblocks and be unable to be taken as seriously.
+Without an attorney representing you, you are likely to face roadblocks in settlement negotiations and be unable to be taken as seriously.

 In fact, statistics show that filing a personal injury claim without a lawyer can result in up to three times less compensation than you would receive when hiring an attorney to represent you.
-Attorneys have the bargaining chip of a lawsuit and as such are able often to settle cases quicker and for more money than you would be able to alone.
+The bottom line is personal injury lawyers have the bargaining chip of a lawsuit and as such are able often to settle cases quicker and for more money than you would be able to alone.